Rowan College Fitness & Wellness Center

 Rowan College at Gloucester County's Fitness and Wellness Center is open to all current students, faculty and staff members.
-No membership is required and the facility is offered free of charge when you show your valid RCGC ID.
-Beginner workout, strength and conditioning and Olympic lifting programs, along with health and fitness assessments, technique analysis for all levels and new, extended hours mean that the Health and Fitness Center offers something for everybody.
+No membership is required and the facility is offered free of charge when you show your valid RCSJ ID.
+Beginner workouts, weight loss, group fitness, strength & conditioning and Olympic lifting programs, along with health and fitness assessments, technique analysis for all levels and new, extended hours mean that the Health and Fitness Center offers something for everybody.

 Located within the Health and Physical Education complex, RCGC's 5,600 square foot Fitness and Wellness Center, comprised of two main areas plus an auxiliary gym, offers the following equipment:

 - 20+ cardio machines (bikes, rowers, steppers, treadmills plus more)